 This article from the World Health Organization (WHO) explains how vaccines work with the immune system to protect us from pathogens, and why it is important to vaccinate lots of people within a community.

-This short video from Nature (above) explains how vaccines train the immune system to protect us from disease, outlines the role of herd immunity, and describes different approaches to vaccine design.
+The short video above from Nature explains how vaccines train the immune system to protect us from disease, outlines the role of herd immunity, and describes different approaches to vaccine design.

-This article from Dr Siouxsie Wiles with graphics by Toby Morris (see above) explains the different approaches to vaccine design.
+The above graphics by Toby Morris accompany an article by Dr Siouxsie Wiles that explains the different approaches to vaccine design.

 Aotearoa New Zealand’s vaccine portfolio